 If you plan on doing this challenge and have a savings goal for the year in mind, take that number and divide by 26, which is the number of paychecks you get.

-This will be the amount you need to save every time you are paid.
+This amount will be what you need to save from every paycheck.

-For example, if your goal is to save $1,500 for the year, you need to save between $57 and $58 each time you are paid.
+For example, if your goal is to save $1,500 for the year, you need to save between $57 and $58 every payday.

 #7.
 Money Challenge For Tight Budgets